-Use a voltmeter to verify that there are 24V output from the transformer.
+Use a voltmeter to verify that there are 24V output from the transformer (see Figure 19).
 If the transformer is not functioning, it must be replaced.
 Use a replacement transformer identical to the factory-installed model.
-For the transformer location, see Figure 20.
+For the transformer location, see Figure 11.